lpacher/phd/doc/git/README.md

 % git commit --amend
 ```

-Then enter the new commit messagge.
+Then enter the new commit message.

 ### Adding more changes to your last commit